Joe Zupo: Canadian Soccer League

-In the summer of 2013, he signed with Canadian Soccer League with Kingston FC.
-He scored his first goal on July 13, in a 2-2, draw against the Windsor Stars.
-Zupo would help the club secure the first-division regular season title and helped them reach the championship final, where they were ultimately defeated by SC Waterloo Region.
+In the summer of 2013, he signed with the Canadian Soccer League side Kingston FC.
+He scored his first goal on July 13, in a 2-2 draw against the Windsor Stars.
+Zupo would help the club secure the first-division regular season title and help them reach the championship final, where they were ultimately defeated by SC Waterloo Region.
 After a successful season in the Canadian circuit, he ventured abroad to England for a tryout session with EFL League Two side Exeter City.
 Following his English trial, he returned to Kingston for the 2014 season, being named the co-captain alongside Cătălin Lichioiu.

 League1 Ontario, Australia, and New Zealand

 In 2015, Zupo joined Durham United in League1 Ontario, where he was named a League First Team All-Star at the end of the season.

 In 2016, he joined Devonport City FC in the NPL Tasmania, the second tier of football in Australia, helping to lead the team to the league championship and Milan Lakoseljac Cup championship and was named to the NPL Tasmania Team of the Year.
 He was also awarded Devonport's Best and Fairest recipient that season.

 After a year in Australia, Zupo returned to Canada and re-joined Durham United.
 He was once again named to the league First Team All-Star team at the end of the season.

 In February 2018, Zupo returned to Australia, signing with Cairns FC in the NPL Queensland.
 He suffered an injury in the 2018 FFA Cup Round of 16 match in a 2-1 loss to defending A-League champions Sydney FC, ending his season (his team was winning 1-0 at the time of his injury).

 Afterwards, he moved to New Zealand, signing with Hawke's Bay United FC of the ISPS Handa Premiership, the top division of soccer in New Zealand.
 He scored his first goal in a top division against Waitakere United.
 His tenure with Hawke's Bay was short-lived as he left the club midway through the season.

 He once again returned to Canada in 2019, joining Darby FC in League1 Ontario.
 He was named to the league First Team All-Star team for the third time.
 In 2020, League1 Ontario named him to their All-time Best XI.